Chris Pérez: Early life

-Christopher Gilbert Pérez was born on August 14, 1969, in San Antonio, Texas to Gilbert Pérez, a computer programmer, and Carmen Medina, whom worked at City Hall, in the Finance/Accounting Department at one point.
+Christopher Gilbert Pérez was born on August 14, 1969, in San Antonio, Texas to Gilbert Pérez, a computer programmer, and Carmen Medina, who worked at City Hall, in the Finance/Accounting Department at one point.
 He is of Mexican-American ancestry.
 Perez's parents divorced in 1974, when he was four years old.
 His mother remarried in 1978.

 Pérez learned to play the French horn in middle school and joined his school's concert band with his mother's support.
 He decided to teach himself to play electric guitar, despite his mother's disapproval, due to the negative stereotypes associated with the rock-and-roll world.
 Pérez's favorite musicians were Van Halen, Mötley Crüe, Def Leppard, Kiss, the Scorpions, Ozzy Osbourne and, Iron Maiden.
 He also grew to admire Ricky Martin, during the 1990s.
 Many of his guitar solos are inspired by Carlos Santana.

 Pérez wanted to run away to Los Angeles, California to start a rock band, when he was seventeen.
-At the time, he shared an apartment with his father and, worked at a library.
+At the time, he shared an apartment with his father and worked at a library.
 Pérez was then asked by Tony Lares to join his cousin, Shelly Lares' band, in 1986.
-Lares told Pérez that Shelly performed Tejano music—a mixture of traditional /Mexican folk music, polkas and, country music sung in Spanish or English.
-Pérez disliked Tejano music and, wrote in - "To Selena, With Love" - that he joined Shelly's band with "foot-dragging resistance" because this job paid more than working at the library.
+Lares told Pérez that Shelly performed Tejano music—a mixture of traditional Mexican folk music, polkas and, country music sung in Spanish or English.
+Pérez disliked Tejano music and wrote in - "To Selena, With Love" - that he joined Shelly's band with "foot-dragging resistance" because this job paid more than working at the library.
 He became Shelly's musical director after Tony left the group, and co-wrote three songs for Shelly's debut album in 1989.
-His guitar playing received a positive reception from the band, and its fans.
-Around this time, he also formed a rock band with two friends, and planned to leave Shelly's band.
+His guitar playing received a positive reception from the band and its fans.
+Around this time, he also formed a rock band with two friends and planned to leave Shelly's band.